Cheb District: Economy

-The largest employers with its headquarters in Cheb District and at least 500 employers are:
+The largest employers with headquarters in Cheb District and at least 500 employees are:

 Transport

 The D6 motorway from Prague to Karlovy Vary and Cheb (part of the European routes E48 and E49) forks and continues to the Czech-German border to the west (as E48) and to the north (as E49).

 Sights

 The town centres of Mariánské Lázně and Františkovy Lázně with the spa cultural landscapes were designated a UNESCO World Heritage Site in 2021 as part of the transnational Great Spa Towns of Europe because of its springs and architectural testimony to the popularity of spa towns in Europe during the 18th through 20th centuries.

 The most important monuments in the district, protected as national cultural monuments, are: